Canon 60D versus Canon 50D

 Both the 60D and the 50D have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the 60D was followed by the Canon 70D.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Canon 50D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 60D: